YellowSakura/opencoffee/README.md

 <p align="center" width="100%"><img alt="Step 15" src="docs/slack-setup-guide/step-15.webp"></p>

-16. Copy the "Channel ID" located at the bottom of the "About" section, this value will be used in the OpenCoffee configuration file, value ```channel_id```:
+16. Copy the "Channel ID" from the bottom of the "About" section; this value will be used for the `channel_id` setting in your OpenCoffee configuration file:

 <p align="center" width="100%"><img alt="Step 16" src="docs/slack-setup-guide/step-16.webp"></p>